ujjwalrg/ujjwalrg/README.md

 ## ⚡️ A quick introduction

 - 👋 Hi, I’m Ujjwal Gautam.
-- 🔭 I’m currently working as an IT Systems Engineer and Software Engineering Intern.
+- 🔭 I currently work as an IT Systems Engineer and Software Engineering Intern.
 - 🌱 I’m passionate about software development and constantly strive to learn new technologies.
 - 💼 I'm open to freelancing projects and collaborating on exciting new ventures.